-For statistical analysis, we used the GraphPad Prism7 programm (GraphPad software, San Diego, CA, United States).
+For statistical analysis, we used GraphPad Prism7 (GraphPad software, San Diego, CA, USA).
 For the quantification of the reactivity of the 14 patients with MOG-Abs towards the six different MOG variants we set the reactivity towards FL-MOG to 100% and normalized the reactivity towards the other constructs.
 We then used a one-way ANOVA Tukey's multiple test comparison to quantify the significance of the recognition of the different constructs.

-2.14.
 Patients and control subjects

-For the comparative analysis of MOG-recognition by ELISA versus cell-based assay we used serum samples from 18 patients with MOGAD (average age: 38 years old, 10 females, 9 males).
-To set the threshold, we analyzed 13 healthy donors.
-To set the threshold for our CBA we had included over the years 87 healthy controls (average age: 35 years old, 53 females, 34 males).
-For the analysis of the recognition of MOG-variants, we used serum samples and plasma samples of 14 patients with MOGAD (average age: 39 years old, 6 females, 8 males), who showed a strong MOG-reactivity in the CBA including 12 patients from the above comparison (indicated with filled circles in Fig. 1).
-For comparsion, one patient who scored negative in the cell-based assay and the ELISA was included throughout (designated as C).
-Patients with MOG-Abs, #5, #7, #10, #14, #16 and #17 were described in (Spadaro et al., 2018); and #22, #23, #24, #38, #39, #41, #42, #43 in (Winklmeier et al., 2019).
-Informed consent was obtained from each donor according the Declaration of Helsinki and the ethical committee of the medical faculty of the LMU approved the study.
+For the comparative analysis of MOG recognition by ELISA versus CBA we used serum samples from 18 patients with MOGAD (average age: 38 years, nine females, nine males).
+To set the threshold, we analysed 13 healthy donors.
+To set the threshold for our CBA we had included over the years 87 healthy controls (average age: 35 years, 53 females, 34 males).
+For the analysis of the recognition of MOG variants, we used serum samples and plasma samples of 14 patients with MOGAD (average age: 39 years, six females, eight males), who showed a strong MOG reactivity in the CBA including 12 patients from the above comparison (Fig. 1, filled circles).
+For comparison, one patient who scored negative in the CBA and the ELISA was included throughout (designated as C).
+Patients with MOG-Abs (Patients 5, 7, 10, 14, 16 and 17) were described in Spadaro et al.26; and Patients 22, 23, 24, 38, 39, 41, 42 and 43 in